2014 PreCollege Courses

 Afternoon classes: Monday–Thursday, 1:30 pm–4:30 pm

-Courses listed as morning and afternoon are offered twice, and are not full-day classes.
+Courses listed as both morning and afternoon have more than one section, and are not full-day classes.

 Expressive Line and Life Drawing (morning and afternoon)

 Working with a model, traditional and nontraditional still lifes, and on individual projects, you will address issues of composition, the use of light and dark, and mark-making.
-This class aims to help you work from observation to interpret what you see, allowing your drawing to reveal its history of creation and changes.
-Pencil, charcoal, ink, ink wash, watercolor or gouache, and collage are all possible materials.
+This class aims to help you work from observation to interpret what you see, allowing your drawing to reveal the history of its creation.
+Pencil, charcoal, ink, watercolor, gouache, and collage are all possible materials.

 Painting and Permutations (morning and afternoon)

-Embracing risk-taking and experimentation, you will explore the limitless material and conceptual possibilities of painting.
-You will produce oil paintings that stress effective visual organization, originality, and craftsmanship, and synthesize your ideas into a completed body of work.
+Embracing risk-taking and experimentation, you will explore the limitless and conceptual possibilities of painting using oil and/or acrylic.
+You will produce paintings that stress compelling visual organization, originality, and craftsmanship, and synthesize your ideas into a completed body of work.
 Formal course critiques assist in developing strong skills both in the evaluation of your own artwork and in analyzing formal composition principles.
 Modern and postmodern movements will be introduced as a means for contextualizing studio work.

 Black-and-White Photography (morning and afternoon)